topicquests/sensecraftdocs/sensecraftusermanual/content/pages/jonathan/what is sensecraft.md

-title: Jonathan's version
+title: What is SenseCraft?
 save_as: jonathan/jonathan.version.html
 lang: en
 menulabel:
 menuorder:
 contentclass: content-issue
-slug:
+slug: "define sensecraft"

-SenseCraft is a social networking game for solving [[wicked problems]] and for learning how to best solve them collaboratively.
+SenseCraft is a social networking game for solving [[what is a wicked problem|wicked problems]] and for learning how to best solve them collaboratively.

 All game activity is composed of [[Game Move]]s made during a [[Quest]] by a [[Guild]].
 This activity is recorded as [[node]]s within [[KHub]]s.

 [[Game Point]]s are awarded for adding and for using nodes.
 Good practices are also rewarded, so as to encourage trust, reliability, robustness, and fun.

-Click here for your [[first steps]] to play the game.
+Let's explore an example of a [[Quest]]: [[How do I Play SenseCraft]]?